serkankartal/PeakWindGustEstimation/README.md

 </div>

 ## Run
+1. Download the datasets from https://drive.google.com/drive/folders/1awmXFH5_gqKC4-v3EmJAkKctDxSlZwmk?usp=drive_link  and paste into the Data folder
-1. Install the packages in the Requirements.txt file,
+2. Install the packages in the Requirements.txt file,
-2. Set parameters in parameters.py
+3. Set parameters in parameters.py
-3. Run the main.py
+4. Run the main.py

 ## How to cite